david-c0rtes/ADS_Project/README.md

 **tkinter** for the GUI

-To install the required libraries, use the following command:
-_pip install matplotlib__

 ## Usage
 Launch the Program:

-Run the file GUIcode.py to start the GUI.
+Run the file to start the GUI.

 **Login:**
 Enter your User ID to log in or create a new account.